APogue/APogue.github.io/_posts/posts/2024-09-14-TitleVI-Model.md

 ### School accountability is largely voluntary

-- Title IX "jurisdiction" is the largest, it covers anywhere students interact
+- Title IX "jurisdiction" is complicated

 - Title IX accountability reporting by recipient is voluntary